josuastg/HobiHub/README.md

-# hobihub
+# HobiHub

-A new Flutter project.
+A Flutter project mobile application designed for a community of enthusiasts with various interests

 ## Getting Started